areiterer/100-days-of-code/log.md

 # 100 Days Of Code - Log
+### Day 29: January 31, 2017
+**Today's Progress**:
+* Still working on the PR for [login-flow](https://github.com/mxstbr/login-flow).
+Basic functionality is finished - some code cleanup and styling is still necessary.
+* Modified a wordpress template for a friend

+**Thoughts**: At the moment it's hard to find the time and the concentration for the challenge.
+I may reduce the effort a little bit for the next days to get my brain free and keep up the work.

 ### Day 28: January 31, 2017
 **Today's Progress**:
 * Worked on a PR for [login-flow](https://github.com/mxstbr/login-flow)